divyansh1398/AVAX-ADV-2/README.md

 ✅ txID: 2fYGH9oXZb6oMs9h5zxNrTNQnSgvevr1A5B6az3YodGRT81PEy
 ```

-Any funds that were locked up in the order will be returned to the creator's
+Any funds that were previously locked up in the order will be refunded to the creator's account upon cancellation.
-account.